The complete guide to hiring top Supply Chain Talent

 1. Communication and Collaboration

-While AI generates reports, humans must navigate multi-stakeholder conflicts, cultural nuances in global teams, and persuasive negotiation, all requiring emotional intelligence.
+While AI generates reports, humans must navigate multi-stakeholder conflicts, cultural nuances in global teams, and persuasive negotiation, all of which require emotional intelligence.

 Assessment Strategies: